 - They think it was a great word choice/juicy word

 These words make for great conversations during the discussion.
-I love when the peers help them read an unfamiliar word, or listen to the definitions they provide.
+I love when their peers help them read an unfamiliar word, or listen to the definitions they provide.
 It’s a great way to naturally enhance and reinforce strong vocabulary.

 The Passage Picker

-The passage picker is the role that I give as an “extra” if I have more than 5 students participating in the literature circle.
+The passage picker is the role that I give as an “extra” if I have more than 5 students participating in literature circles.
 It’s not because I don’t love this role, but because I think there are elements of it that can be covered in different roles.
 Nonetheless, I introduce it to my students.

 I explain that the passage picker gets to choose ONE small section of writing, called a passage, from the text that stood out to them.
 This can be because it surprised them, they liked the imagery, it gave them a clue about what was coming next, it made them laugh…etc.

 I love listening to the student’s reasoning behind their selection, and then listening to the reaction from their group.
 “That made me laugh too!” or “Yes!
 That’s when I KNEW he wasn’t going to give up without a fight!”
 It’s a great addition if you have enough students to fill the role.

 After explicitly teaching each of the roles within Literature Circles, and modeling how the Discussion Director can end the meeting, I explain the next steps.

 I tell students that during our next reading group, we are going to practice a round of literature circles.
 I let them know that I will be there to support them, but I will really just be watching and not interfering unless they need me.
 I have found this gradual release of responsibility the best way to ensure that students are successful with this model.